projectara/greybus-spec/source/device_class/camera.rst

 Greybus Camera Configure Streams Operation Response
 """""""""""""""""""""""""""""""""""""""""""""""""""

-The Camera Module reports its configuration in the Response message as shown in Table :num:`table-camera-operations-configure-streams-response`.
+The Camera Module reports its stream configuration in the Response message as shown in Table :num:`table-camera-operations-configure-streams-response`.
-If the Response configuration isn’t identical to the one supplied in the Operation Request, the flag ADJUSTED shall be set.
+The value of the num_streams field, report the exact number of actually configured streams.

+The flag field allows the Camera Bundle to provide additional information on the delivered Response.
+Accepted values for the Response flag filed are listed in Table :num:`table-camera-configure-streams-response-flag-bitmask`.

+..
+TODO: pinchartl: "best configuration" needs to be defined.

+The ADJUSTED bit of the Response flag field, is used to support negotiation of the stream configuration.
+The Camera Module may modify the requested configuration to match its capabilities.
+This includes lowering the number of requested streams, originally reported in the num_streams Request field, and modifying the width, height and format of each stream.
+The Module shall, in that case, reply with a configuration it can support, and set the ADJUSTED bit in the Response flags field.
+As a result the Camera Bundle shall stay in the UNCONFIGURED state without modifying the device state.

-The Camera Module shall report in the Response the Virtual Channel number and Data Types for each stream regardless of whether the requested configuration was supported.
+The Camera Module shall report in the Response, along with the (eventually adjusted) image format, width and height, the Virtual Channel number and Data Types for each stream, regardless of whether the requested configuration was supported or not.

 All Virtual Channel numbers shall be identical and between zero and three inclusive.
 All Data Types shall be different.

 Up to two data types can be used to identify different components of the same